RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>1</sup> And [when] the people complained, it displeased the LORD: and the LORD heard [it]; and his anger was kindled; and the fire of the LORD burnt among them, and consumed [them that were] in the uttermost parts of the camp.
 <sup>2</sup> And the people cried unto Moses; and when Moses prayed unto the LORD, the fire was quenched.
 <sup>3</sup> And he called the name of the place Taberah: because the fire of the LORD burnt among them.
-<sup>4</sup> And the mixt multitude that [was] among them fell a lusting : and the children of Israel also wept again, and said, Who shall give us flesh to eat?
+<sup>4</sup> And the mixt multitude that [was] among them fell a lusting: and the children of Israel also wept again, and said, Who shall give us flesh to eat?
 <sup>5</sup> We remember the fish, which we did eat in Egypt freely; the cucumbers, and the melons, and the leeks, and the onions, and the garlick:
 <sup>6</sup> But now our soul [is] dried away: [there is] nothing at all, beside this manna, [before] our eyes.
 <sup>7</sup> And the manna [was] as coriander seed, and the colour thereof as the colour of bdellium.
 <sup>8</sup> [And] the people went about, and gathered [it], and ground [it] in mills, or beat [it] in a mortar, and baked [it] in pans, and made cakes of it: and the taste of it was as the taste of fresh oil.
 <sup>9</sup> And when the dew fell upon the camp in the night, the manna fell upon it.
-<sup>10</sup> Then Moses heard the people weep throughout their families, every man in the door of his tent: and the anger of the LORD was kindled greatly; Moses also was displeased .
+<sup>10</sup> Then Moses heard the people weep throughout their families, every man in the door of his tent: and the anger of the LORD was kindled greatly; Moses also was displeased.
 <sup>11</sup> And Moses said unto the LORD, Wherefore hast thou afflicted thy servant? and wherefore have I not found favour in thy sight, that thou layest the burden of all this people upon me?
 <sup>12</sup> Have I conceived all this people? have I begotten them, that thou shouldest say unto me, Carry them in thy bosom, as a nursing father beareth the sucking child, unto the land which thou swarest unto their fathers?
 <sup>13</sup> Whence should I have flesh to give unto all this people? for they weep unto me, saying, Give us flesh, that we may eat.